alloverse/docs/specifications/assets.md

 1. `mid`, a 16-bit unsigned big-endian integer message type code.
 2. `hlen`, a 16-bit unsigned big-endian integer header length value.
 4. `header`, a utf8 json body of `hlen` bytes.
-5. `message`, a raw bytestream of `mlen` bytes, only in some messages.
+5. `message`, a raw bytestream of bytes, directly appended after `hlen` bytes of json and until the end of the packet.

 ### C>S>C Asset request

-A request is sent from an agent to the place, which may then continue sending it to another agent.
+Ask for an asset.
+The message can be:

+* agent to placeserv: Ask the place for an asset, in which case it will either respond with it from cache; or ask other agents for the asset and then forward it on.
+* placeserv to agent: Placeserv has been asked by another agent for an asset, and is now forwarding that request.

 ```
 <<mid:1>><<hlen>>{